erikc2416/LeafLitterMesos/eDNA_ESnT.md

 density and when leaves are colonized with biofilms.
-We also predicted that physical removal would be fastest for larger particles (&gt;1.2 μm), as in general, larger particles have been shown to fall out of suspension more rapidly in streams,<sup>30</sup> and previous eDNA studies have observed faster removal of larger particles under varying substrate conditions.<sup>11,28</sup>
+We also predicted that physical removal would be fastest for larger particles (&gt;1.2 μm), as in general, larger particles have been shown to fall out of suspension more rapidly in streams,(Thomas et al., 2001) and previous eDNA studies have observed faster removal of larger particles under varying substrate conditions.(Brandão‐Dias et al., 2023; Snyder et al., 2023)

 1.  **Materials and Methods**